wso2-attic/carbon-uuf/docs/README.md

 # Basics

+## UUF Apps

-A UUF app is a collection of UUF components.
+A UUF app is a collection of UUF components to provide its functionality.
+Additionaly it could use Themes to control its look and feel.

 ## UUF Components

-Could handle a specific functionality entirely.
+A UUF component handles a specific functionality entirely.
 Every aspect of the functionality such as,

-* Rendering UI
+* Rendering the UI
 * Business logic
 * Calling OSGi services
-* Data access ?
+* Data access

 could be handled in a component.

-For example a component handling Authentication of users could take care of rendering the login UI, and using services from a WSO2 Identity Server instace authenticating users and managing sessions.
+For example a component handling authentication of users could take care of rendering the login UI, talking to an authentication service and managing sessions.
 A UUF app can depend on such a component to add the functionality of user authentication to itself with the help of a few configurations.

 A UUF component Consists of,